mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 ### Exercise 4: Process data in parallel

-This exercise is more challenging; it puts the previous exercises together in simple application with several procs.
+This exercise is more challenging; it puts the previous exercises together into a simple application with several procs.
 Your job is to implement `TestExerciseParallel` to process the input files in `name/s3/~any/9ps3/gutenberg/` in parallel:
-  - [ ] Make a proc that takes as argument a pathname for an input file, counts the occurrences of the world `the`, and returns it through `proc.Status`.
-Make a new directory in `cmd/user` for the proc.
+  - [ ] Modify the example proc in `cmd/user/example` to take as
+    argument a pathname for an input file (using Golang's `os.Args`), counts the occurrences of the world `the` in that file, and returns the number of words through `proc.Status`.
 Your code from Exercise 2 may be helpful.
-  - [ ] Modify the test function to spawn a proc for each input file, wait until they exited, and add up the number of `the`'s.
-    You can create a Go routine for each spawn.
+  - [ ] Modify the `TestExerciseParallel` to spawn an example proc for each input file, wait until they exited, and add up the number of `the`'s.
+To have the procs run in parallel, you may want to create a go routine for each spawn (using Golang's `go`).

-The debugging support described below may be helpful in this exercise.

-If you would run this test in the remote-mode configuration [remote](02_remote_dev.md) of SigmaOS, SigmaOS would schedule them on different machines for you.
+If you would run this test in the remote-mode configuration [remote](02_remote_dev.md) of SigmaOS, SigmaOS would schedule the procs on different machines for you.

 ## Debugging SigmaOS